alexwidua/figma-easing-gradients/README.md

 ## 💭 Motivation

-[Matan Kushner's](https://github.com/matchai) [existing Figma plugin](https://www.figma.com/community/plugin/781591244449826498) does a great job but lacks an user interface and customizable easing functions.
+[Matan Kushner](https://github.com/matchai) [existing Figma plugin](https://www.figma.com/community/plugin/781591244449826498) does a great job but lacks an user interface and customizable easing functions.
 I took this as an opportunity to extend the plugin with this functionality.

-I'm grateful for [Andreas Larsen](https://github.com/larsenwork) for putting out his work on [easing gradients](https://larsenwork.com/easing-gradients/) and [Matan Kushner's](https://github.com/matchai) for creating the [easing-gradient plugin](https://github.com/matchai/figma-easing-gradient) — his project was great guidance how to tackle this project.
+I'm grateful for [Andreas Larsen](https://github.com/larsenwork) for putting out his work on [easing gradients](https://larsenwork.com/easing-gradients/) and [Matan Kushner](https://github.com/matchai) for creating the [easing-gradient plugin](https://github.com/matchai/figma-easing-gradient) — his project was a great guidance how to tackle this project.

 ## 🌀 Misc